mrocklin/thesis/matrix-language.md

 include [Tikz](tikz_math.md)

-We extend the SymPy computer algebra system to Matrix Algebra.
+We extend the SymPy computer algebra system to matrix algebra.
 Leaf variables in a matrix algebra are defined by an identifier (e.g. `'X'`) and a shape, two integers of rows or columns.
 These shape integers may themselves be symbolic.
 Common matrix algebra operators include Matrix Multiplication, Matrix Addition, Transposition, and Inversion.
 Each of these operators has its own logic about the shape of the term given the shapes of its inputs, validity, and possible simplifications.

-In the end we enable the construction of expressions like the following expression for least squares linear regression where $X$ is an $n \times m$ matrix and $y$ an $n \times 1$ column vector.
+In the end we enable the construction of expressions such as the following for least squares linear regression in which $X$ is an $n \times m$ matrix and $y$ an $n \times 1$ column vector.

 $$\beta = (X^T X)^{-1} X^T y $$

 #### Simplification

-Just as we simplify $\log(e^x) \rightarrow x$ in real analysis we have trivial simplifications in matrix algebra as well such as $(X^T)^T \rightarrow X$ or $\operatorname{Trace}(X + Y) \rightarrow \operatorname{Trace}(X) + \operatorname{Trace}(Y)$.
+Just as we simplify $\log(e^x) \rightarrow x$ we know trivial simplifications in matrix algebra.
+For example $(X^T)^T \rightarrow X$ or $\operatorname{Trace}(X + Y) \rightarrow \operatorname{Trace}(X) + \operatorname{Trace}(Y)$.

 #### Extension

-Like real analysis, matrix algebra has a rich and extensive theory.
+As with real analysis, matrix algebra has a rich and extensive theory.
 As a result this algebra can be extended to include a large set of additional operators including Trace, Determinant, Blocks, Slices, EigenVectors, Adjoints, Matrix Derivatives, etc....
 Each of these operators has its own rules about validity and propagation of shape, its own trivial simplifications, and its own special transformations.

 ### Embedding in SymPy

 We implement this matrix algebra in the SymPy langauge.
-As in Section \ref{sec:sympy-software} we implement the literals and operators as Python classes.
+As shown Section \ref{sec:sympy-software} we implement the literals and operators as Python classes.

 ~~~~~~~~~~Python
 # Literals